Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Introduction

 \paragraph{Contributions} In this work, we extend the IMF procedure to the tree-based SB problem \citep{haasler21_treeSB}.
 Our TreeDSBM algorithm provides an IMF counterpart to the TreeDSB method from \citet{noble2023treebased}, closing a clear gap in the existing literature (see \Cref{tab:sb-vs-treesb}) and translating the many benefits of IMF over IPF to the tree setting.
 For the specific case of Wasserstein barycentre computation, our algorithm can be viewed as extending the commonly used fixed-point approaches to the case of flow-based entropic OT solvers.
-We demonstrate significantly improved empirical performance over TreeDSB, and illustrate that flow-based barycentre solvers can offer competitive performance against alternative algorithms for continuous Wasserstein-2 barycentre computation.
+In particular, we show that the iterations of the IMF scheme and the fixed-point barycentre solvers can be elegantly combined into a single iterative procedure, yielding a fixed-point-style algorithm that requires only inexpensive bridge-matching at each iteration.
+We demonstrate significantly improved empirical performance over TreeDSB, and show that flow-based barycentre solvers can offer competitive performance against existing algorithms for continuous Wasserstein-2 barycentre computation.